mehulagg/gitlab_test/doc/raketasks/cleanup.md

 ## Remove unreferenced LFS files from filesystem

-When you remove LFS files from repository history they become orphan and they consume the disk space.
+When you remove LFS files from repository history they become orphan and they consume disk space.
 With this rake task you can remove invalid references from the database that will allow to garbage-collect LFS files.

 ```